Specialties and Approach

 Toxic Workplaces

 Is it just me, or do toxic workplaces seem to be becoming more and more common?
 There’s research that shows your boss has more of an impact on your health than your doctor.
-For many people, counseling is an external place to process difficult and confusing experiences that can help them figure out what to do and how to cope with the damaging impact of their workplace.
+For many people, counseling is an external space to process difficult and confusing experiences, helping them figure out what to do and how to cope with the damaging impact of their workplace.

 Diversity and Inclusivity